Raffaello Romanelli: Schooling

-It was Italian custom from mid- July to September to go to the hills or to the sea to avoid the summer heat in the cities.
 Raffaello's family spent their summers at Viareggio and here as a young boy Raffaello developed a longing to spend his life in the Navy.
-As an official Naval school did not yet exist, Pasquale paid a large sum to the captain of a frigate to have his son taken on board and to take care of him while sailing.
-Raffaello was fourteen at that time.
-After a few months Raffaello returned having matured and now made-up his mind to enrol himself at the Florence Academy.
+When Raffaello was fourteen, his father paid a large sum to the captain of a frigate to have his son taken on board and taken care of while sailing.
+After a few months Raffaello returned having matured and made up his mind to enroll himself at the Florence Academy.
 There he studied under Professor Augusto Rivalta and Emilio Zocchi.
-Whilst at the Academy, he also continued to learn the skills of working marble in his father's studio.
-He had a rebellious spirit which at times made his professor's task rather difficult but concurrently he was extremely gifted and creative which earned him the silver medal for best in class along with the prize money which accompanied the award.
-His contemporaries at the school included Vittorio Matteo Corcos, later renowned portraitist, who was participating in painting classes, and sculptor Gaetano Trentanove, attending sculpture classes.
+Whilst at the Academy, he continued his skills of marble working in his father's studio.
+He had a rebellious spirit but was extremely gifted and creative which earned him the silver medal for best in class along with the prize money which accompanied the award.
+His contemporaries at the school included Vittorio Matteo Corcos, later renowned portraitist who was participating in painting classes, and sculptor Gaetano Trentanove, an American sculptor attending sculpture classes.

 Coming into his prime

-In 1876 Raffaello, by then aged twenty, won the Annual Prize for Sculpture from the Academy, with the bas-relief of Jacob and Rachel at the Well.
-He finished his schooling in 1880, aged twenty four and in the same year won a national competition for his work L’Indemoniato che si Getta ai Piedi di Cristo – The Possessed Man Throwing Himself at Christ's Feet.
-In that same year he produced another work, the statue of the Roman hero, Caio Muzio Scævola; (524AC-480AC circa) which attracted much attention to the young sculptor.
+In 1876, Raffaello at age twenty won the Annual Prize for Sculpture from the Academy, with his bas-relief of Jacob and Rachel at the Well.
+He finished his schooling in 1880 and in the same year won a national competition for his work L’Indemoniato che si Getta ai Piedi di Cristo – The Possessed Man Throwing Himself at Christ's Feet.
+That year he produced another work, the statue of the Roman hero, Caio Muzio Scævola; (524AC – 480AC circa).
 With this piece he won a scholarship to study for a year at the Rome Academy of Arts.
 The piece was later exhibited in the National Gallery of Fine arts in Florence.
 During this time he met Sofia Benini and they married in August 1881 at Florence's Palazzo Vecchio.
-He was 25 and she was 22.
+He was twenty-five and she was twenty-two.
 In 1882, their first son was born, Romano Romanelli, who also grew up to become a famous sculptor.